VAYIKRA (And He Called)

 For instance, without them we cannot grasp the concept of blood sacrifice to atone for sin.
 That core concept in God’s plan for redemption helps us rightly understand the sacrificial death of Yeshua (Jesus) the Messiah.

 Attempting to understand Yeshua’s death on the Roman execution stake without comprehending the blood sacrifices is like trying to build a house without a foundation.
 The home may last for a time but will not withstand the fierce storms without that solid base.

-Likewise, we must have a solid foundation in the Word of God to rightly understand His plans for our salvation, as well as successfully navigate through the storms of life.
+Likewise, we must have a solid foundation in the Word of God to rightly understand the Word of God, as well as successfully navigate through the storms of life.